-This is why, when you’re mining reports for keywords to exclude, you want to exclude their variations as well.
+When you mine reports for keywords to exclude, it’s wise to exclude their variations as well.

-Pro tip: When you’re entering your keywords into Google Ads, you can add them at both the ad group and campaign level.
-For negative keywords, you generally want to apply them to the campaign level, not just the ad group level, so other keywords can trigger that term.
+Pro tip: When you enter your keywords into Google Ads, you can add them at both the ad group and campaign level.
+For negative keywords, you generally want to apply them to the campaign level, not just the ad group level, so other keywords can exclude that term.